(813) 440-8108

 1. Inspecting the Blower Motor Relay

 The blower motor relay is responsible for switching the blower motor on and off.
 A faulty relay can prevent the blower motor from operating.
 Using a multimeter, test the relay for continuity.
-If the relay is defective, replacing it should restore the blower motor's functionality.
+If the relay is defective, replacing it should restore the blower motor functionality.

 2. Testing the Blower Motor Resistor